 🧊 Storage

-Once the fried turkey has cooled completely, store in an airtight container in the refrigerator for up to 4 days.
+Once the Cajun fried turkey has cooled completely, store in an airtight container in the refrigerator for up to 4 days.

 Deep fried turkey will freeze very well.
 Store in a freezer safe container and freeze for up to 3 months.